sadab-halim/Interview-Questions/OOPS/README.md

 };
 ```

-#### Multilevel Inheritance
+### Multilevel Inheritance
-In Multilevel inheritance, there is more than one single level of derivation. i.e. - After base features are extended by Samsung brand.
-Now Samsung brand has manufactured its new model with new added features or advanced OS like Android OS, v13.
+In this type of inheritance, a derived class is created from another derived class.

 *Syntax:*
 ```java: